Philippines and the Islamic State

 The Philippines is one of the state opponents of the militant group, Islamic State of Iraq and the Levant (ISIL), more commonly referred to by the local media as the Islamic State of Iraq and Syria (ISIS).

-ISIL maintains operations in the Philippines through local jihadist groups - Maute group, Abu Sayyaf group, Bangsamoro Islamic Freedom Fighters and Ansar Khalifa Philippines.
+ISIL maintains operations in the Philippines through local jihadist groups - Maute group, Abu Sayyaf, Bangsamoro Islamic Freedom Fighters and Ansar Khalifa Philippines.
+They follow the school of thought of Muhammad ibn Abd al-Wahhab or commonly known as Wahhabism.
 The groups pledged allegiance to ISIS in 2014 or the following years.

 ISIL has been linked to increased suicide bombings by Filipino nationals in 2018 and 2019, a method which has been rarely carried out in the Philippines and the few successfully carried out done by foreigners.
-Filipinos were suspected to be involved in the 2018 Lamitan, 2019 Jolo Cathedral and Indanan bombings.
+They were suspected to be involved in the 2018 Lamitan, 2019 Jolo Cathedral and Indanan bombings.

 Main events timeline

 2014

 On July 23, Abu Sayyaf leader Isnilon Hapilon pledged allegiance to ISIL through a video posted on YouTube.
 This is an indication of ISIL presence in the Philippines.